sugarlabs/aslo-v4/README.md

 #### Alternative build method (without Activity Source)

-This part provides instructions to build the `appstore` without cloning the activity / by only providing the finally built bundle `.xo`.
+This part provides instructions to build the `aslo4` without cloning the activity / by only providing the finally built bundle `.xo`.

 1. Place all the bundles `*.xo` in a folder, say `bundles`